Select Page

 To Apply:

-The Harley School has multiple opportunities for part-time and full-time, certified special educators/learning specialists for the 2023-24 school year in the Lower, Middle, and Upper School ages.
-The responsibilities for the position include providing academic support for a grade band of students with learning differences.
-The role could include an advisory opportunity with MS or US students.
+The Harley School has potential opportunities for part-time and full-time, certified and non-certified special educators/learning specialists for the 2025-26 school year in the Lower, Middle, and Upper School ages.
+The responsibilities for the multiple positions include providing academic support for a grade band of students with learning differences.
 The successful candidate will work closely with the Division Head, the Department Chair of the Student Support Program (SSP), the faculty, and parents in order to support and empower students.

 • Partner proactively with faculty and administration to support students with different learning styles and diverse learning needs to access the curriculum.